 Place both hands flat on frontalis with all fingers at the median line.
 Using the heaviest possible stroking movement, slide hands to the temples; rotate at the temples, repeat light circular friction of 7, four counts, and press on the infratrochlear.

-Massage was also credited by many with being able to build up fatty tissue as well as muscle.
+Massage was believed by many to be able to build up fatty tissue as well as muscle.
 Loss of subcutaneous fat was regarded as another important cause of wrinkles in older women so beauty experts frequently added it to the list of benefits gained from a facial massage.

 [G]enerally the skin of the face, from greater exposure, presents signs of age long before that of the rest of the body.
 Such ageing is premature, and is due to causes acting locally.
 This is our justification for considering massage of the face and neck apart from general massage.